steviemj17/wats-3020-node-2/tutorials.md

    * The input is an an integer.
    * The output is a list of all values from 1 to the value of the integer.
 If the number is divisible by 3 it is marked "fizz", if it's divisible by 5 it is marked "buzz" and if it is divisible for 15 (3 and 5) it is marked "buzz".
    * This program requires node and is run using the command `node 1-fizzbuzz <integer>`.

+The next two steps are similar to what was done in the previous assignment, [wats-3020-node-1](github.com/suwebdev/wats-3020-node-1).

 2. TODO check if input is not an integer
     ```JavaScript
     if (isNaN(input) || !Number.isInteger(input))